Roll20/roll20-api-scripts/ConditionTracker/README.md

 - Tracks durations including until removed, end of target/source next turn, and numeric round counts.
 - Provides GM-only chat menus, a removal menu, configuration commands, and cleanup tools.
 - Automatically prunes conditions when a source or target token is deleted.
-- Creates or updates the `ConditionTrackerWizard`, `ConditionTrackerMultiTarget`, `ConditionTrackerReportToken`, and `ConditionTrackerSaved` GM macros on install.
+- Creates or updates the `ConditionTrackerWizard`, `ConditionTrackerMultiTarget`, `ConditionTrackerReportToken`, `ConditionTrackerSaved`, and `ConditionTrackerClassify` GM macros on install.
 - Multi-language output with localized chat, wizard, help, and handout content.
 Set with `--config language` or use `--lang` for per-command bilingual output.
 - Uses a modular source tree and Rollup build to generate a paste-ready Roll20 script.